Sheriff: Kansas man dies while swimming on 4th of July - NewsBreak

 Sheriff: Kansas man dies while swimming on 4th of July

 DOUGLAS COUNTY —A Kansas man drown while swimming Monday at a lake in Douglas County.
-Just after 6:30a.m., a...greatbendpost.com
+Just after 6:30a.m., a...jcpost.com

 DOUGLAS COUNTY —A Kansas man drown while swimming Monday at a lake in Douglas County.
-Just after 6:30a.m., a...greatbendpost.com
+Just after 6:30a.m., a...jcpost.com